Meet James

 Except for the words (which are in my wife’s handwriting), all the designs are the original art of the tattoo artist Bob Rodriguez, who works out of Exile Tattoo in Kansas City, Missouri.

-• January 2026
+• April 2026

 • What a great question.
 This list is fluid, but many of the books on here have been on here for years.